 Fuel cells from Connecticut-powered technologies have been present on NASA’s Apollo and space shuttle missions since the 1960s.
-Today, the state is home to the largest fuel cell power project in North America, as well as one of the global centers for green energy innovation — named a “Top 3 State” for fuel cell development by the U.S. Department of Energy.
+Today, the state is home to one the largest fuel cell power projects in North America, as well as one of the global centers for green energy innovation — named a “Top 3 State” for fuel cell development by the U.S. Department of Energy.

 Ranked third in the nation in total fuel cell patents, Connecticut offers clean energy manufacturers access to a wide range of technical support and business development services.